-Donor/Name of Prize Value \$ Awarded for Faculty of Medicine (continued) FRATDD 250.00 Essay on a clinical or scientific aspect of alcoholism or a drug of dependence (one prize available to undergraduates and graduates).
-Combined Teaching Hospitals' Senior Staff 250.00 General proficiency by a graduating student in the clinical years.
-Medical women's Society of New South Wales 150.00 Best performance by a female student throughout the medical course (including, where undertaken, the Bachelor of Science or the Bachelor of Medical Science degree course).
-Prince of Wales Hospital Ladies Auxilliary 500.00 General proficiency in Years 1 and 2 of the medical course.
-The Sugerman Prize for Experimental Pathology 1000.00 Most proficient research work done in basic or applied pathology in the Bachelor of Medical Science degree course.
-Wallace Wurth 200.00 General proficiency throughout the medical course.
-School of Anatomy Jane Skillen in Anatomy 250.00 Outstanding merit in all branches of Anatomy by a graduand in the Bachelor of Science with a major in Anatomy.
-Maurice (Toby) Arnold The Gray's Point Prize in Anatomy 100.00 50.00 Best performance in Anatomy in Year 2 MBBS Highest aggregate mark in Year 1 of Anatomy.
-The Prize in Practical Anatomy 100.00 Practical Anatomy (including Radiological Anatomy) - Year 2 of the medical course.
-The Winifred Dickes Rost 50.00 Outstanding merit in Anatomy in the final year of the Bachelor of Science degree course.
-School of Community Medicine 2/5 Australian General Hospital Association 150.00 Proficiency in Community Medicine, final year.
-Richard Kelman 100.00 Excellence in the Occupational Health option of 79.112 Community Medicine, New South Wales Department of Health 500.00 790.112 Community Medicine School of Medicine W.G.
-Tellesson Memorial 31.50 Best performance in 80.013 Clinical Studies 3 in Year 3 of the Medicine course School of Obstetrics and Gynaecolo ogy · Gordon Lowe Memorial 150.00 Clinical and oral examinations in Obstetrics and Gynaecology
+Donor/Name of Prize Value \$ Awarded for Faculty of Medicine (continued) The Medical Women's Society of New South Wales \$150.00 The best performance by a female student throughout the medical course (including where undertaken, the Bachelor of Science or Bachelor of Medical Science courses) The Prince of Wales Hospital Ladies Auxiliary Prize \$500.00 The best performance in Years 1 and 2 of the Bachelor of Medicine, Bachelor of Surgery course.
+The Sugerman Prize for Experimental Pathology \$1000.00 The most proficient research work done in basic or applied Pathology by a student in the Bachelor of Medical Science course or its equivalent.
+The Wallace Wurth Prize \$200.00 The best overall performance in the Bachelor of Medicine, Bachelor of Surgery course The W.G.
+Tellesson Memorial Prize \$31.50 The best performance in 80.013 Clinical Student in Year 3 of the Bachelor of Medicine of Surgery course.
+School of Anatomy The Gray's Point Prize in Anatomy \$50.00 The best performance in Year 1 Anatomy by a student in the Bachelor of Medicine, Bachelor of Surgery course.
+The Jane Skillen Prize in Anatomy \$250.00 Outstanding merit in all branches of Anatomy by a graduand in the Bachelor of Science with a major in Anatomy The Maurice (Toby) Arnold Prize \$100.00 The highest mark in Anatomy (including all sub-disciplines of anatomy) in Year 2 of the Bachelor of Medicine, Bachelor of Surgery course.
+The Prize in Practical Anatomy \$100.00 The best performance in Practical Anatomy (including Radiological Anatomy) by a student in Year 2 of the Bachelor of Medicine, Bachelor of Surgery course The Winifred Dickes Rost Prize \$50.00 Outstanding merit in Anatomy in the final year of the Bachelor of Science course.
+School of Community Medicine The 2/5 Australian General Hospital Association Prize \$150.00 The best performance in Community Medicine by a Final Year student in the Bachelor of Medicine Bachelor of Surgery course.
+The New South Wales Department of Health Prize \$500.00 The best performance in 79.112 Community Medicine in the Bachelor of Medicine, Bachelor of Surgery course.
+The Richard Kelman Prize \$100.00 Excellence in the Occupational Health option of 79.112 Community Medicine by a student in the Bachelor of Medicine, Bachelor of Surgery course.